peer-connectivity-estimator/bitcoin-network-logger/README.md

 	* Size in bytes for the unique transactions for each peer
 * **listnewbroadcastsandclear** -- Same as listnewbroadcasts, but then it clears all the data each RPC call
 * **listtransactiontimesandclear** -- Returns every truncated transaction hash received since the last RPC call, and each transaction's corresponding UNIX epoch.
+* **getfillpercent** -- Print the percentage of addresses within the address manager (out of the total supported number of addresses)
+	* New Buckets: X/Y
+	* Tried Buckets: X/Y
+	* Total Buckets: X/Y
+	* New Filled Percent
+	* Tried Filled Percent
+	* Total Filled Percent
 * **getbucketinfo** -- Print the entire contents of the every new and tried bucket, including statistics:
 	* Addrman nKey
 	* Number of tried entries